'liberating' the children (the proletariat) from the father's/Father's authority (the bourgeoisie).

 Years before Lenin, Lukács, Marx, and Freud were born (Sigmund Freud having the same agenda as Hegel and Marx, etc., that of negating the father's/Father's authority in the life of the individual and society—Transformational Marxist merged Marx and Freud, i.e., society and the individual, creating "group psychotherapy" making it the solution to the social problems of today, usurping parental authority, and limited government in the process), George Washington warned us of the dangers of their dialectic 'reasoning,' i.e., of setting aside the father's/Father's authority, in the name of "the people," i.e., in order to "build relationship upon self interest" (although he did not use those words).
 While we removed the King's authority from the general government, breaking it up into three different branches, i.e., 'limiting' the power of government, we left the father's authority in tack in the home, creating a citizenry and government with a guilty conscience for doing wrong, i.e., for usurping the authority of the father, i.e., private convictions, property, and business.
 Get rid of, i.e., negate, i.e., "annihilate" the father's/Father's authority in the home and these all, private convictions, property, and business, including limited government fall away as an issue.
 George Washington, in his farewell address stated: "It is important, likewise, that the habits of thinking in a free country should inspire caution, in those entrusted with its administration, to confine themselves within their respective constitutional spheres, avoiding in the exercise of the powers of one department to encroach upon another.
 The spirit of encroachment tends to consolidate the powers of all the departments in one, and thus to create, whatever the form of government, a real despotism.
 A just estimate of that love of power, and proneness to abuse it, which predominates in the human heart, is sufficient to satisfy us of the truth of this position.
 The necessity of reciprocal checks in the exercise of political power, by dividing and distributing it into different depositories, and constituting each the guardian of the public weal against invasions by the others, has been evinced by experiments ancient and modern; some of them in our country and under our own eyes.
 To preserve them must be as necessary as to institute them.
 If, in the opinion of the people, the distribution or modification of the constitutional powers be in any particular wrong, let it be corrected by an amendment in the way which the Constitution designates.
 But let there be no change by usurpation; for, though this, in one instance, may be the instrument of good, it is the customary weapon by which free governments are destroyed.
 The precedent must always greatly overbalance in permanent evil any partial or transient benefit which the use can at any time yield."
 (George Washington, Farewell Address)

-What Karl Marx, György Lukács, Vladimir Lenin, etc., had in mind was the consensus process—where individualism, under God, is sacrificed to (and for) the "common good."
+What Karl Marx, György Lukács, Vladimir Lenin, etc., had in mind was the consensus process—where individualism, under God, is sacrificed to (and for) the "feelings of the people," i.e., to the "common-ist good."
 "Bypassing the traditional channels of top-down decision making, our objective centers upon transform public opinion into an effective instrument of global politics."
 "Individual values must be measured by their contribution to common interests and ultimately to world interests.... transforming public consensus into one favorable to the emergence of a stable and humanistic world order."
 "Consensus is both a personal and a political step.
 It is a precondition of all future steps."
 (Ervin Laszlo, A Strategy for the Future: The Systems Approach to World Order)

 The consensus process (bipartisanship), when applied in government, merges all parties, making them one in the 'moment,' transcending their limitations, i.e., their differences, i.e., local control (parochialism, i.e., the father's authority and "private convictions") for the sake of the "common good."
 It is the heart and soul of communism, i.e., common-ism.
-"We must develop persons who see non-influencability of private convictions in joint deliberations as a vice rather than a virtue."
-(Kenneth Benne, Human Relations in Curriculum Change) This has been the agenda of education with its use of "Bloom's Taxonomies," i.e., Marxist training manuals (curriculum) used in the classroom from the 50's on, using the dialoguing of opinions to a consensus (soviet, "group grade," brainwashing—washing the father's/Father's authority from the child's brain, i.e., from his thoughts and his actions, i.e., from his relationship with others) process in the classroom, 'liberating' children from their parent's, i.e., the father's/Father's authority, thereby 'liberating' society from parochialism, bourgeoisie-ism, and local control, i.e., 'liberating' man's deceitful and wicked heart—thinking "pleasure" is the standard for "good" instead of doing the father's/Father's will, therefore hating the father/Father and any who support him or think like him/Him, getting in the way of their "lusting" after and "enjoying" the carnal pleasures of the 'moment' they desire—so that all can do wrong (disobey the father/Father) without having a guilty conscience, i.e., so that all can sin with impunity.
+"We must develop persons who see non-influencability of private convictions [a guilty conscience for doing wrong, disobeying, sinning] in joint deliberations as a vice rather than a virtue."
+(Kenneth Benne, Human Relations in Curriculum Change) This has been the agenda of education with its use of "Bloom's Taxonomies," i.e., Marxist training manuals (curriculum) used in the classroom since the 50's, using the dialoguing of opinions to a consensus (soviet, "group grade" system, brainwashing—washing the father's/Father's authority from the child's brain, i.e., from his thoughts and his actions, i.e., from his relationship with others) process in the classroom, 'liberating' children from their parent's, i.e., the father's/Father's authority, thereby 'liberating' society from parochialism, bourgeoisie-ism, and local control, i.e., 'liberating' man's deceitful and wicked heart—making "pleasure" is the standard for "good" instead of doing the father's/Father's will, therefore hating the father/Father and any who support him or think like him/Him, getting in the way of their "lusting" after and "enjoying" the carnal pleasures of the 'moment' they desire—so that all can do wrong, disobey the father/Father, sin without having a guilty conscience, i.e., so that all can do wrong, disobey, sin (as long as it is done in the name of "the people") with impunity.

 The consensus process, i.e., the soviet system filters out all but man's carnal desires and dissatisfactions of the 'moment,' leaving him only with his desire for the carnal pleasures of the 'moment' and his dissatisfactions/resentment/hatred toward authority which restrains (blocks or inhibits) him, i.e., prevents him from "enjoying" ("lusting" after, i.e., "coveting") them, leaving him with only that which of and for the flesh and the world, i.e., "human nature" from which to determine right and wrong from.
 The objective of the facilitator of 'change' is to find out, through dialoguing, what you "covet," i.e., your "self interest" in order to seduce you, deceiving you into believing that he has your "best interest in mind," when in truth he is out to use you as "natural resource," i.e., manipulate you for his own pleasure and gain, i.e., use you to achieve his own "self interest" in the end, casting you aside if and when you get in his way.
 While you and a "friend" might be united, i.e., have "common interest," i.e., find "common ground," i.e., arrive at consensus in finding gold, beware when you find it, his "self interest" can cost you your life.
 Your "self interest," which always "seems to be right" in your own eyes, i.e., "building relationship upon self interest" will cost you your life in the end.
 "There is a way that seemeth right unto a man, but the end thereof are the ways of death."
 Proverbs 16:25 "And through covetousness shall they with feigned words make merchandise of you: whose judgment now of a long time lingereth not, and their damnation slumbereth not."
 2 Peter 2:3 "For what shall it profit a man, if he shall gain the whole world [the approval of men, i.e., affirmation, which is temporal, i.e., of the 'moment' only], and lose his own soul [which is eternal]?"
 Mark 8:36